 Plug loads can be provided by entering MiscLoads/PlugLoad elements; if not provided, plug loads will not be modeled.
 Currently only plug loads specified with PlugLoadType='other' and PlugLoadType='TV other' are recognized.
-The annual energy consumption (Load[Units='kWh/year']/Value) can be provided, otherwise default assumptions based on the plug load type are used.
+The annual energy consumption (Load[Units='kWh/year']/Value) can be provided, otherwise they will be calculated using the following equations from ANSI/RESNET/ICC 301-2019.